 We are in the business of designing, developing and manufacturing energy recovery devices for seawater reverse osmosis desalination.
 Our company was founded in 1992 and we introduced the initial version of our energy recovery device, the PX, in early 1997.
-As of March 31, 2010, we had shipped approximately 8,200 PX devices to desalination plants worldwide.
 In December 2009, we acquired Pump Engineering, LLC, which manufactures centrifugal energy recovery devices, known as turbochargers, and high pressure and circulation pumps.